 Don’t Make These Costly Mistakes in 2021

 I’m optimistic about investment prospects in 2021, but let’s take a moment to discuss the moves you shouldn’t make in the coming year…or in any year.

 Super investor Warren Buffett once famously said: “In the short term, the market is a popularity contest; in the long term it is a weighing machine.”

 What the heck did the Oracle of Omaha mean by that?
 Simply put, Buffett doesn’t necessarily wait for the market to eventually reward the merits of stocks; he chooses stocks according to their potential as companies.
 Buffett emphasizes long-term ownership of a company, not just the chance for fast capital appreciation based on market dynamics.

-Another adherent of Warren Buffett’s tenets is my colleague Jimmy Butts [pictured], the chief investment strategist of the premium trading services Maximum Profit and Top Stock Advisor.
+Another adherent of Warren Buffett’s tenets is my colleague J.R. (“Jimmy”) Butts, the chief investment strategist of the premium trading services Maximum Profit and Top Stock Advisor.
 That’s Jimmy, pictured below.

 With short-term thinking running rampant during the coronavirus crisis, I decided it was a good time to chat with Jimmy about the state of the markets and how to trade now.

 What’s the number one mistake that investors are making now?

 It’s “short-termism,” driven by headlines over the coronavirus pandemic.
 The underlying problem is that most investors are prisoners of short-term thinking.

 For literally thousands of years, humans have been conditioned to think in the short-term.
 Our focus has been on survival.
 We needed to ensure we had another meal, a warm place to sleep, and that we were safe.

 Even today, long-term thinking doesn’t come naturally.
 That’s why so many people have trouble saving for retirement.
-It’s also why politicians always wait until the last possible moment to pass crucial legislation, such as we’re seeing with the second coronavirus stimulus bill.
+It’s also why politicians always wait until the last possible moment to pass crucial legislation, such as we’ve seen with all three stimulus bills.

 Too many investors focus only on the short-term.
 They fret over day-to-day performance and forget that investments are meant to grow their wealth over a long period.